yingyil06/aspect/cookbooks/kinematically_driven_subduction_2d/doc/kinematically_driven_subduction_2d.md

 {numref}`fig:QQ_case2a_diagnostics` shows the RMS temperature, 800 C isotherm depth as well as the other diagnostics.
-The 800 C isotherm keeps going deeper, while in the end the descend speed becomes slower.
+The 800 C isotherm depth continuously increases over time, but towards the end at a slower rate.
 The RMS temperature of the whole domain keeps decreasing due to the input of cold subducting plate into model domain.
-The slab RMS temperature cools at the initial stage, then it goes up due to being warmed up by the mantle.
-Notice that these other diagnostics are indeed the same as for Case 1.
+The slab RMS temperature decreases at the initial stage, then it goes up due to the slab being warmed up by the mantle.
+Notice that the other diagnostics are indeed the same as for Case 1.

 ```{figure-md} fig:QQ_case2a_diagnostics
 <img src="Case2a_diagnostics.*" />